BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 -> 🤯.
 Ok the process I used to fetch and save data was "totally" wrong...

 ### 15/09/22
 Now that I have the skeleton of the app it's easier (and funnier) to change/add things.
-Now we have a proper offlin firts app system.
+Now we have a proper _offline first_ app system.
 Playing with a refresh status now.

 ### 19/09/22
 Did some important work on the app update display and to implements an update when user ~~overscroll(you down scroll when movie grid is already at the first element)~~ pull to refresh\